-So the International Champions Cup isn't quite the barometer that some people thought it was.
-Manchester United's serene progress to victory in the United States in July was given a context injection as Swansea City left Old Trafford with all three points on Saturday lunchtime.
+So the International Champions Cup isn't quite the barometer some people thought it was.
+Manchester United's serene progress to victory in the United States last month was given a context injection as Swansea left Old Trafford with all three points on Saturday lunchtime.

 |No team scored more than twice on Saturday and Sunday and if neither Burnley nor Chelsea score three or more on Monday night it will be the first time since 1912 that no team has scored three on the opening weekend.
 102 years of hurt.|

 |It's not all doom and gloom for Manchester United.
 There have been three instances in Premier League history of a team losing their opening game and going onto win the league, with United the successful team in each instance.|

 |Leicester new boy Leonardo Ulloa scored on his Premier League debut and in doing so became only the fifth player with a surname starting with the letter 'U' to score in the competition.
 The others, and you need to know, are Ullathorne, Utaka, Upson and Unsworth.|

 |Should Joey Barton let his feet do the talking?
 He created six goalscoring chances for QPR on Saturday, more than any other Premier League player this weekend.|